aheber/ObjectAgnosticLightingComponent/README.md

 })
 ```

-Add the second force:recordData along with some attributes to hold the data
+Back in the component file add the second force:recordData along with some attributes to hold the data under the first force:recordData tag.

 ```html
     <aura:attribute name="recordOwnerId" type="Id"/> <!-- assigned in Javascript after record load -->